A dairy supplier has recalled more than a quarter of a million eggs over salmonella concerns after they were inadvertently shipped to Costco stores.

 Impacted consumers should stop consuming the eggs and return the units to their local Costco store for a full refund—or, alternatively, dispose of the eggs.

 The company asked those with additional questions to contact Handsome Brook Farms via phone at 646-733-4532, ext.
-1, during business hours, or by mail: [email protected].
+1, during business hours, or by email: [email protected].

-According to the Centers for Disease Control and Prevention (CDC), Salmonella is a bacteria that can cause serious and sometimes fatal infections in young children, frail or elderly people, and others with weakened immune systems.
+According to the Centers for Disease Control and Prevention (CDC), salmonella bacteria can cause serious and sometimes fatal infections in young children, frail or elderly people, and others with weakened immune systems.